Jemko0/ERDMINUS/README.md

 Made from pure hatred
 copy of ERDPlus

-This is not the best code that i´ve written since i created this in just under a week and i never touched JS before
+This is not the best code that I´ve written, since I created this in just under a week and I had never touched JS before